 When people have investments that are not related to each other, they create a portfolio that reduces the overall volatility and risk.

-Many turn to gold and then combine it with stocks and bonds.
+Many traders investing in gold combine it with stocks and bonds.
 If some is doing terribly at some point, chances are, the other one is doing better.

 Let’s be honest.
 If not all of us, most of us have a little leprechaun living inside our soul.
 You know, that little Irish man in a green suit that loves his pot of gold?

-In reality, as well, there has been a huge demand for gold, especially in countries like India.
+In reality, there has been a huge demand for gold, especially in countries like India.

 In China, for instance, gold bars are a traditional form of saving, and the demand has been steadfast.